This is love in a bowl. If you’ve had bún thịt nướng you know what I’m talking about.

 - Mince garlic and shallots.
 Mix in a bowl with sugar, fish sauce, thick soy sauce, pepper, and oil until sugar dissolves.

-- Marinate the meat for at least 1 hour, or overnight for better results.
+- Marinate the meat for 1 hour, or overnight for better results.

 - Bake the pork at 375F for 10-15 minutes or until about 80% cooked.
 Finish cooking by broiling in the oven until a nice golden brown color develops, flipping the pieces midway.